KenKundert/nestedtext/doc/basic_use.rst

     ... except OSError as e:
     ...     fatal(os_error(e))

-More advanced usage is described in :meth:`dumps`.
+The *dump* functions provide arguments that can control the output format and can control the conversion of data types into forms that can be dumped.
+These features are described in :meth:`dumps`.